-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs have completed a VI-SPDAT pre-screening.
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

+The jurisdiction represented by BTG coordinates homeless outreach services through the Coordinated Entry System (CES) and case conferencing process in each neighbor island county.
+Outreach workers meet regularly to update and evaluate a "by-name list" (BNL) of homeless individuals and families that have completed a VI-SPDAT pre-screening.
 Respective county staff serve as CES conveners for Hawaii, Kauai and Maui Counties and are responsible for managing/maintaining the BNL, overseeing the CES process in each county and conducting case conferencing meetings.
 The goal is to achieve and sustain a well-coordinated and efficient community system that assures homelessness is rare, brief and non-recurring.